streetturtle/streetturtle.github.io/_posts/2015-04-08-m5400-touchpad-problem.markdown

 Then I disabled everything except Two-Finger Scrolling option and also changed sensitivity of Palm Check because I think that touchpad wasn't working because it wasn't able to distinguish palm from finger sometimes and was blocking touchpad.

-After these manipulation touchpad start to work much more better!
+After this manipulation touchpad start to work much more better!

 Cheers!